cs481-ekh/s22-powerhouse/docs/MINUTES.md

 - Discussed the build and test scripts for CI.
 -- Decided for now that linting in the build step and JS units tests in the test script.
 - Most likely will use Bootstrap CSS framework.
-- We have found many JS grahping libraries that will work great.
+- We have found many JS graphing libraries that will work great.
 -- We also found a nice physics if we end up having any animation.
 - Discussed UX design.
 -- Think having the graph at the top and center of the app will make it more appealing.
 Maybe have tabs on the left for other equations in the future.